You Are Here: Home › Rules of Table Tennis › Room Size Requirements

 A good floor and/or floor covering is of paramount importance and, as your standard of play increases, it'll probably become your number one priority.

-Whatever type of flooring you have, the most important criteria is that it's non-slip, because players must be able to move rapidly and re-position their feet without slipping.
+Whatever type of flooring you have, the most important criteria is that it's non-slip, because players have to be able to move rapidly and re-position their feet without slipping.

 The floor must also be smooth and level and able to support the weight of the table tennis table and the players.

-Wooden semi-sprung floors provide the best surface whilst solid concrete and carpeted floors are totally unsuitable.
+Wooden semi-sprung floors provide the best surface whereas solid concrete and carpeted floors are totally unsuitable.

 The flooring must also provide a good contrast between the table top surface and the surrounding areas, both for the benefit of the players and the spectators, so it should be non-reflective.